How to Cook Sopas: A Creamy Filipino Macaroni Soup

 I so love sopas, though, that I can eat it for breakfast with my pandesal, for lunch with my rice, for snacks after I eat my banana cue, or for my light dinner.

-The ingredients for making the typical sopas prepared by Filipinos include:
+The ingredients for making the typical sopas prepared by Filipinos are as follows:

-- butter or oil (about 2 tablespoons; you may want to make sure that you use only the oils that are good for the heart like olive oil or virgin coconut oil)
+- 2 tablespoons butter or oil (you may want to make sure that you use only the oils that are good for the heart like olive oil or virgin coconut oil)

 - fish sauce or patis in Filipino (optional)